hherbol/Grad-MCSMRFF/README.rst

-More Complicated Simple Reactive Force Field (MCSMRFF)
+MCSMRFF
 ======================================================================

-A custom force field for the implementation of reactive, directional bonds in Molecular Dynamics.
+More Complicated Simple Reactive Force Field (MCSMRFF) is a custom force field for the implementation of reactive, directional bonds in Molecular Dynamics.
 Force field encompasses Tersoff potentials, Coulombic potentials, and Lennard-Jones potentials.
 This codebase includes three main codes:

 1. LAMMPs code adjustment for implementing MCSMRFF
 2. Training set generator